Tuesday, 29 September 2020

 Featured Bird: Stonechat

 Stonechats are small passerines that like to sit in prominent perches.
-They are common during the autumn migration, peaking in mid October, and they also winter in the Yorkshire coast.
+They are common during the autumn migration, peaking in mid October, and they also winter on the Yorkshire coast.
 In Filey Bay they are also a breeding bird.
 The scrubby cliffs suits them very well.
 Stonechats are not considered of conservation concern, although population declines have been noted after hard winters.

 Walk information